MartinHvidberg/spamclam/README.md

 ### What is this repository for? ###
 * You have a POP3 e-mail account.
 You would like to simply delete a lot of spam emails discretely on the server, following a simple rule-set, like "from contains annoying@sales.com" or "subject start with 'loan offer'".
-* about 0.9x (it works, but I'm still working on it...)
+* arround 0.2 (it works, but I'm still working on it...)
 * to be added later ...
 See ToDo.md

 ### To do ideas